 - This asynchrony increases with higher intellectual capacity.

-- The uniqueness of the more-able renders them particularly vulnerable and requires modifications in parenting, teaching and counseling in order for them to develop optimally.
+- The uniqueness of the more-able renders them particularly vulnerable and requires modifications in parenting, teaching and counselling in order for them to develop optimally.

 Very often (more)able children are seen as behind in their emotional development.
 However considering their intensity, also called overexcitabilities, it can also point towards an intensity which is very different from the norm and therefore sometimes alarming for the people around them.
 This strong reaction of the environment makes it harder for the (more)able child to accept overexcitabilities inside them and learn to appreciate and ability to direct this force.